Iceman8911/sugarbox/README.md

 ### Modifying the state
 To modify the state, you can use the `setVars` method on the engine instance.
 This method takes a callback function that receives the current state and allows you to modify it.
 The changes made in this callback will be recorded in a new snapshot.

+The `setVars` method also accepts an optional second parameter `emitEvent` (defaults to `true`).
+When set to `false`, it prevents the `:stateChange` event from being emitted.
+This is useful when calling `setVars` within a `:stateChange` event listener to avoid infinite recursion.

 To change specific properties:

 ```typescript